 The students should aim to complete all research and data analysis by the end of August to allow sufficient time for writing up reports.
-The deadline for submitting the reports is the end of September.
+The deadline for submitting the reports is in early September.

 In case of late submission, the standard, University approved penalties will apply, except for well justified cases.
 Any such extensions have to be requested in advance and in writing to the Project Module coordinators.